 However, the research method most associated with ethnographic research is note-taking.
 Field notes capture the researcher's personal experience with the culture they observe, which is necessary to fully understand the captured data.
 With the ethnographer as the main instrument of data collection, readers of ethnographic studies can attain a sense of the possible ways they can view cultures through the researcher's eyes.

 Moreover, ethnography relies on rapport with research participants.
 Ethnographers who want to conduct interviews later will benefit from establishing good relationships with their research participants.
-As a result, more involved interactions during fieldwork will generate deeper and richer data for your study.
+As a result, more involved interactions during fieldwork can generate deeper and richer data for your study.

 It's important to remember that the ethnographer's presence can affect how people behave.
 Especially in participant observation, your interactions with research participants will directly influence what they do in their daily lives.
 Even our natural environment is affected by what we do in it.
 When writing your reflections, qualifying your interactions in the field with a sufficient accounting of how your presence might change what others say and do is important.